mohitjangra6017/tx_data/readme.md

         - Supported: 14.0 (2017) (minimum)
         - Not supported: 13 (2016) and lower.
 - PHP
-    - Recommended: 7.4.x
+    - Recommended: 8.0.x, 7.4.x
     - Supported: 8.0.x, 7.4.x, 7.3.4+
     - Not supported: 7.3.3 or lower
 - Required PHP extensions
+  Please note some of these are enabled by default.
+    - ctype
     - curl
-    - ctype
+    - date
     - dom
+    - fileinfo
     - gd
+    - hash
     - iconv
     - intl
     - json
+    - libxml
     - mbstring
     - pcre
+    - session
     - simplexml
     - spl
     - xml
+    - xmlreader
     - zip
     - zlib
 - Recommended PHP extensions
   These extensions are not strictly required, however when available to Totara they will be used.
+    - exif
     - opcache
     - openssl
     - soap